Define Cost Performance Index and its Significance in Project Management

 Strategies for improving the Cost Performance Index

-Improving the Cost Performance Index (CPI) is a critical objective for project managers, directly impacting the project’s overall success.
+Now that you can define Cost Performance Index (CPI), it is a critical objective for project managers, directly impacting the project’s overall success.
 Here are some strategies that project managers can implement to enhance the CPI:

 Accurate cost estimation